RU09342/lab-3-interrupts-and-timers-huanga4/Button Interrupt/ButtonInterruptREADME.txt

 Certain boards are unable to use PXSEL and need the timer connected to the LED externally.

 ##Implementation
 Use a C compiler to run the code and upload it to an MSP430.
-Press the button for some amount of time, the LEDs blinking rate changes accordingly.
+Press the button and the LED changes states.